 - Address the issue of the dual system of governance.

-- to regulate the company which represented itself as a semi-sovereign political entity instead of being a business entity
+- Regulate the company representing itself as a semi-sovereign political entity instead of being a business entity

-- Introducing the office of governor-general of all British territories in India
+- Introduce the office of governor-general of all British territories in India

 - Increased control over East India Company by the court of directors situated in England.

 - A prohibition from involving in any private trade

 - A prohibition from accepting bribes and gifts from local people